Chan Foong Hin

-Chan Foong Hin (陈泓缣 (陳泓縑, Chén Hóngjiān); Pha̍k-fa-sṳ: Chhìn Fên-kiâm; born 25 December 1978) is a Malaysian politician and chemical engineer who has served as the Deputy Minister of Plantation and Commodities in the Unity Government administration under Prime Minister Anwar Ibrahim and Minister Johari Abdul Ghani since December 2023 and the Member of Parliament (MP) for Kota Kinabalu since May 2018.
-He previously served as the Deputy Minister of Agriculture and Food Security prior to the 2023 cabinet reshuffle under Minister Mohamad Sabu from December 2022 to December 2023 and Member of the Sabah State Legislative Assembly (MLA) for Sri Tanjong from May 2013 to May 2018.
+Chan Foong Hin (陈泓缣 (陳泓縑, Chén Hóngjiān); Pha̍k-fa-sṳ: Chhìn Fên-kiâm; born 25 December 1978) is a Malaysian politician and chemical engineer who has served as the Deputy Minister of Plantation and Commodities in the Unity Government administration under Prime Minister Anwar Ibrahim and Minister Johari Abdul Ghani from December 2023 to December 2025 and the Member of Parliament (MP) for Kota Kinabalu since May 2018.
+He previously served as the Deputy Minister of Agriculture and Food Security prior to the 2023 cabinet reshuffle under Minister Mohamad Sabu from December 2022 to December 2023 and again since December 2025 as well as formerly a member of the Sabah State Legislative Assembly (MLA) for Sri Tanjong from May 2013 to May 2018.
 He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
 He has also served as the National Policy Director of DAP since March 2025 and State Deputy Chairman of DAP of Sabah since October 2024.